azlux/botamusique/README.md

 ### Custom commands
 You can copy the file `configuration.default.ini` to `configuration.ini` and customize all variable.
 Everything can be change but don't remove the default file.

-you have the section :
+you have the sections :
 - server : configuration about the server and bot name.
 This is overrided by the `./mumbleBot.py` parameters.
 - bot : basic configuration of the bot : comment, folder, volume at start ....
 - webinterface : basic configuration about the interface (disabled by default)